How to Spend 72 Hours in Vienna: Best Things to Do and See

 Belvedere

-The Belvedere Palace complex consists of two magnificent baroque palaces, the Upper and the Lower Belvedere.
-They are located on a shallow slope and separated by a beautiful garden area with decorative fountains and baroque sculptures.
+The Belvedere Palace complex is made up of two baroque palaces – Upper and Lower Belvedere – set on a gentle slope and connected by beautiful gardens filled with fountains and sculptures.

 The outside of the Belvedere Palace in Vienna, Austria